harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <ol>
   <li><b>Image Generation using AI models.</b>
     <ul>
-    <li>We need to generate a pair of images that have some differences between them.This task is done using Ai-image generators such as Dall-E (by Open AI), Imagen 3(by Google), Copilot (by Microsoft), 	Text2img (by DeepAI), AI Image Generator (by Canva)</li>
+    <li>We need to generate a pair of images that have some differences between them.This task is done using Ai-image generators such as Dall-E (by Open AI), Imagen 3(by Google), Copilot (by Microsoft), 	AI Image Generator(also text2img by DeepAI), AI Image Generator (by Canva)</li>
   </ul>
   </li>